-Tears, Love, Anger, and Rainbows
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 The Tony-winner for Best Play is a fast-paced, engaging, and engrossing play about the Oslo Accords that aimed at Middle East Peace.
 What might seem like heady material has an immediacy and tension in the production directed by Bartlett Sher.
 With galvanizing and unforgettable performances by Jennifer Ehle, Jefferson Mays, and Tony-winner Michael Aronov, you will be on the edge of your seat throughout.

 Availability: Good for side orchestra and loge at the box office and online.
 Often at TKTS.
-Best bets: box offices or TKTS.
+Best bets: box office or TKTS.

 Vivian Beaumont Theatre, 150 W. 65th St.